shakes76/PatternFlow/recognition/s4571730/README.md

 making sure that no overlapping patient ID is found in the testing set
 - The dataset is split into 80% training, 16% validation and 4% testing.
 - During the processing, the ratio between left and right labels are also calculated.
-There are 7760 left images and 10920 right images.
+There are 7760 left images and 10920 right images, which is slightly skewed towards the right labels.

 ### Cross Attention module
 This module is implemented according to the specification listed in the paper.